Email FacebookTwitterMenu burgerClose thin

 How Much Should You Have Saved for Retirement at 50?

 In general, by age 50, Fidelity says that you want to have about six times your annual income in retirement savings.
-So, for example, with a national median personal income around $40,500, you would want about $243,000 in your retirement account by age 50.
+So, for example, someone who earns $75,000 would want about $450,000 in their retirement account by age 50.

 This estimate, of course, will largely depend on your specific income and age.
 Using Fidelity’s rule of thumb, here’s how much you should have saved from ages 30 to 67: